Fraunces Tavern: Restoration

+During the 1960s, Fraunces Tavern was being considered for landmark status.
+At that time, architectural critic Ada Louise Huxtable described the tavern as "built in 1907 virtually from scratch," adding "it is not old, not authentic, and not preservation" in an article dated May 9, 1965, in The New York Times.
+Huxtable, however, made this claim without onsite analysis or verification.
+On June 6, 1965, the New York Times published a letter to the editor that refuted her claims.
+It stated that "much more of the original structure was standing than Mrs. Huxtable's 'virtually from scratch' would indicate."
+Huxtable responded, highlighting the changes made to the building since 1719 and asserting that "a spectator standing respectfully in front of the Fraunces Tavern sees nothing that was built in the 18^{th} century."
+Huxtable's statements are in conflict with the subsequent findings of the New York City Landmarks Preservation Commission in its November 23, 1965, approval of Fraunces Tavern's landmark designation.

-Historian Randall Gabrielan wrote in 2000 that "Mersereau claimed his remodeling of Fraunces Tavern was faithful to the original, but the design was controversial in his time.
+In 2000, Randall Gabrielan, a historian of Monmouth County, New Jersey, wrote that "Mersereau claimed his remodeling of Fraunces Tavern was faithful to the original, but the design was controversial in his time.
 There was no argument over removing the upper stories, which were known to have been added during the building's 19th-century commercial use, but adding the hipped roof was questioned.
 He used the Philipse Manor House in Yonkers, New York as a style guide and claimed to follow the roof line of the original, as found during construction, traced on the bricks of an adjoining building."
-Architects Norval White and Elliot Willensky wrote in 2000 that the building was "a highly conjectural reconstruction – not a restoration – based on 'typical' buildings of 'the period,' parts of remaining walls, and a lot of guesswork."
-Daniela Salazar at the website Untapped New York agrees, stating that the "reconstruction was extremely speculative, and resulted in an almost entirely new construction".
+Architects Norval White and Elliot Wilensky wrote in 2000 that the building was "a highly conjectural reconstruction – not a restoration – based on 'typical' buildings of 'the period,' parts of remaining walls, and a lot of guesswork."

-The building was declared a landmark in 1965 by the New York City Landmarks Preservation Commission, and the surrounding city block bounded by Pearl Street, Water Street, Broad Street and Coenties Slip was included on November 14, 1978.
-The National Park Service added the surrounding city block to the National Register of Historic Places (NRHP) on April 28, 1977, and the building was added to the NRHP on March 6, 2008.